MooersLab/pymolsnips/README.md

 <h3 name="jupyternotebook"> Jupyter Notebook, Classic</h3>

 The classic *Jupyter Notebook* is very useful for the interactive testing and development of chunks of code like the functions that reside in separate cells in the notebook.
-*Juptyer Notebook* evolved from the *Iptyhon Notebook*, which, in turn, was inspired by the *Mathematica Notebook*.
+*Juptyer Notebook* evolved from the *IPython Notebook*, which, in turn, was inspired by the *Mathematica Notebook*.
-*JuptyerLab* is an IDE that can read the classic *Jupyter Notebook* while enabling writiing in text documents in parallel windows.
+*JuptyerLab* is an IDE that can read the classic *Jupyter Notebook* while enabling writing in text documents in parallel windows.
 See above.
-*JuptyerLab* has been around for several week and has not displaced the popularity of *Jupyter Notebook* because they are so darn fun to use.
+*JupyterLab* has been around for several week and has not displaced the popularity of *Jupyter Notebook* because they are so darn fun to use.
-The Joy of *Jupyter Notebook* has discouraged verterans from switching, so we decided to support the *Jupyter Notebook* because diehardts will be using them for another five years.
+The Joy of *Jupyter Notebook* has discouraged veterans from switching, so we decided to support the *Jupyter Notebook* because diehards will be using them for another five years.
 The one advantage of the *Jupyter Notebook* over *Jupyter Lab* is the support for embedding in notebook cells static or interactive images from PyMOL or nglview respectively.

 *Jupyter Notebook* has two extensions for snippet management.
 These notebook extensions have to be installed first.
-The snipppets are stored in JSON files so they are not so easy to edit becuase of the nested braces.
+The snippets are stored in JSON files so they are not so easy to edit because of the nested braces.

 A crude alternate approach is to store the snippets one per file, each with the `*.pml` file extension.
 The these snippets can be loaded as need by using the load magic.